Dean110/virtual-pet-shelter/readme.md

 #### Setup

-[ * ] Create a Java project in Eclipse named virtual-pet-shelter.
+* - [x] Create a Java project in Eclipse named virtual-pet-shelter.
-[ * ] Be sure to set up your testing environment and use the second script, now that you have experience with both JUnit and Hamcrest.
+* - [x] Be sure to set up your testing environment and use the second script, now that you have experience with both JUnit and Hamcrest.
-[ * ] Set up a .gitignore.
+* - [x] Set up a .gitignore.
 Remember through bash you can type subl .gitignore and it will open a text editor for you.
 Its contents should include (at minimum):
 	[ * ]   .classpath
 	[ * ]   .gradle/
 	[ * ]   .project